21 Best Thanksgiving Side Dishes to Complete Your Holiday Feast

 Sweet Potato Casserole

 Catalina of Sweet and Savory Meals creates a special version of sweet potatoes seasoned with warm spices, a brown sugar cinnamon filling, and topped with a streusel topping, toasted pecans, and marshmallows.
-This is a classic and traditional side dish for Thanksgiving
+This is a classic Thanksgiving side dish.

 Cheesy Garlic Broccoli